Blog

 DISM /Online /Cleanup-Image /RestoreHealth

-9. Reinstall the problematic application
+9. Reinstall the problematic app

-If error 0xc0000022 only occurs with one application:
+If error 0xc0000022 occurs only with one application:

-• Uninstall the program in the Control Panel.
+• Uninstall the program in Control Panel

-• Restart your computer.
+• Restart your computer

 10. Update your operating system

-Old or incomplete versions of the system may cause errors:
+Outdated or incomplete versions of the system may cause errors:

 • Open Settings > Windows Update

-• Click Check for Updates
+• Click Check for updates

-• Install all available patches
+• Install all available updates

-What should you do if none of these methods work?
+What should you do if nothing works?

 In very rare cases, when none of the above solutions work, it is worth considering: